tapfortap/Documentation/README.md

 Using Tap for Tap as a plugin for another development platform?
 We have many covered.

 ## [Mediation Layers](http://tapfortap.github.com/Mediation) ##
-Using Tap for Tap with AdMod or AdWhirl?
+Using Tap for Tap with AdMob or AdWhirl?
 Check out this documentation.

 ___
 ======